Local and global structure of connections on nonarchimedean curves: Preliminaries

 \subsection{A lemma on linear groups}

-In order to analyze the structure of the automorphism groups of certain Tannakian categories, we need a bit of elementary analysis of linear groups in the spirit of Andr\'e's abstract analysis of filtrations \cite{andre-filtrations}.
+We need a bit of elementary analysis of linear groups in the spirit of Andr\'e's abstract analysis of filtrations \cite{andre-filtrations}.
+This will be used to analyze the structure of the automorphism groups of certain Tannakian categories, especially those generated by refined differential modules over fields (\S \ref{subsec:fields2}) and solvable differential modules over annuli (\S \ref{sec:solvable}).
 For the formalism of Tannakian categories, including the Tannaka-Krein duality theorem, see \cite{tannakian}.

 \begin{lemma} Let $F$ be a field of characteristic $0$.
 Fix a positive integer $n$ and let $G_0 \subseteq G_1 \subseteq \cdots$ be an increasing sequence of finite subgroups of $\GL_n(F)$ such that $G_i$ is normal in $G_j$ whenever $i \leq j$. \begin{enumerate} \item[(a)] The union $G = \bigcup_{i=0}^\infty G_i$ contains an abelian normal subgroup $H$ of finite index. \item[(b)] There exists an index $i$ such that $G/G_i$ is isomorphic to a subgroup of $(\QQ/\ZZ)^n$, and in particular is abelian. \end{enumerate} \end{lemma} \begin{proof} By Jordan's theorem on finite linear groups \cite[Chapter~36]{curtis-reiner}, there exists a constant $f(n)$ such that each $G_i$ contains an abelian normal subgroup of index at most $f(n)$.
 Let $S_i$ be the set of abelian normal subgroups of $G_i$ of index at most $f(n)$.
 For each $H_j \in S_j$ and each $i \leq j$, the map $G_i / (S_i \cap H_j) \to G_j/H_j$ is injective, so $G_i \cap H_j \in S_i$.
 We may thus assemble the sets $S_i$ into an inverse system via restriction, and the inverse limit is necessarily nonempty by Tikhonov's theorem.
 This proves (a).